Kode/Kinc/updates.md

 * 2017-02-10: createProject and addSubProject were replaced by the simpler addProject.
-New code looks like:
+New code looks like this:

 ```
 let project = new Project('Cool Name');